Linkaynn/linkaynn.github.io/source/_posts/Has-salido-del-Grado-en-Ingenieria-Informatica-¿Ahora-que.md

 ```
 let a = someData();
-console.log(a) // I need to see what's going on in my variable
+console.log(a) // I need to see what's going on
 someFunction();
-console.log(a) // What changes in my variable
+console.log(a) // I need to see what change
 ```

 Y cuando escribo *console.log(...)* me refiero tambien a *System.out.println(...)* o cualquier otra función que imprima de cualquier lenguaje.